 She looked up at him from the feelings chart in front of her.
 “This is going to be a lot, I hope you’re ready!” she exclaimed.

 A little smile of shared sadness passed between them, and she softened.
 Her feelings of betrayal trauma poured out, and he patiently reflected them all back to her.

-She then narrated the account of her discovery of the affair, and he responded by mirroring it all back to her slowly, checking to see if he got the details of her experience correct.
+She then narrated the account of her discovery of the affair.
+He responded by mirroring it all back to her slowly, checking to see if he got the details of her experience correct.